Clyde Radcliff Exterminates AIl The Unfriendly Repulsive Earth-ridden Slime

 Here's an example of the Big Snake at the end of Stage 1, when viewed on a modern LCD you can see the flashing, but on an ols school CRT it just looks like a new gold looking colour.

-The snake flashes bewteen green and pink which makes it look like the gold snake at the bottom.
+The snake flashes between green and pink which makes it look like the gold snake at the bottom, this allows non standard C64 colours to be displayed, the tecnique looks better on a CRT due to the way the screen refreshes..

 Another is the demon at the end of stage two, they also used sprite stretching to make a larger sprite, sometimes only stretching the X, sometimes in the X and Y directions, some of the sprites had to drawn and look squashed until they are stretched in the game.